The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-This labor invoice calculates amount from hours and hourly rate, just like its base template.
-It differs from the base template in that we added a gradient border to surround the entire printable form.
+This form differs from the original version in that it adds a gradient border to surround the entire printable form.

-In order to implement the borders using Excel cells' fill effects, we'll need to first add four rows and four columns to the existing printable form that surround the exiting form - add 2 rows on top of existing printable area, add 2 rows below the bottom of the existing printable form; add 2 columns to the left edge of the existing printable form; and add 2 columns to the right edge of the existing printable form.
-We'll use the outer rows and columns to mimic the borders, and use the inner rows and columns to adjust the space (or margin) between the borders and actual invoice content.
-The detailed procedure is demonstrated in c5085 Standard Invoice Template with Double Border.
-In this tutorial we'll not cover that details again, but start from how to create borders using fill effects of cells.
+In order to implement the borders using Excel's fill effects, we'll need to first add four rows and four columns to the existing printable form that surround the printable area.
+We'll use the outer rows and columns to mimic the borders and the inner rows and columns to adjust the space (or margin) between the borders and actual content.
+The detailed procedure is demonstrated in c5085.
+In this tutorial, we'll not cover those details again but start with how to create borders using the fill effects of cells.

-Now the interesting part - fill the (merged) border cells with gradient colors.
+Now the interesting part is to fill the (merged) border cells with gradient colors.
 To do this, follow the steps below.

-- Right-click one of the merged cell (for example, the left vertical border cells), choose "Format Cells".
+- Right-click one of the merged cells (for example, the left vertical border cells) and choose "Format Cells".

 - Go to the "Fill" tab, and then click "Fill Effects".

-- From the "Shading Styles" section, for this example we choose "Horizontal" for the left vertical border.
+- From the "Shading Styles" section, we choose "Horizontal" for the left vertical border.

 - Click to choose one of the "Variants".